barqmoath/games-torrent-download-web-site/readme.md

 ### Summary

-The project is simply a website where managers upload files for the games to be made available for download by the users or visitors
+Is a simple website project ..
+Compiles video games to categories and platforms and then provides a beautiful environment to display these games to the user and then provides the torrent files for each game to download